 To prepare the sweet potato apple mash, remove the pork tenderloin from the Instant Pot and place it on a cutting board to rest for a few minutes before slicing.
 There will be a lot of cooking liquid, so it is best to remove ½ to 1 cup cooking liquid with a ladle or measuring cup before blending up the sweet potatoes and apples, for a thicker mash.
-Then you can use a hand held-immersion blender or a potato masher, combine the sweet potatoes, apples, and onions until smooth.
-Of course, you can alternatively remove the sweet potatoes, apples, and onions and process in blender or food processor, but I prefer mashing in the inner pot to save myself on a few extra dishes!
+Then you can use a handheld-immersion blender or a potato masher, combine the sweet potatoes, apples, and onions until smooth.
+Of course, you can alternatively remove the sweet potatoes, apples, and onions and process in a blender or food processor, but I prefer mashing in the inner pot to save myself on a few extra dishes!

 Cooking Frozen Pork Tenderloin